 As a matter of fact, Global Workplace Analytics reported that over 20% of the global workforce is now working from home due to the COVID-19 pandemic.
 Furthermore, 76% of global employees prefer to continue their work-from-home setup.

 That’s why it’s essential to find the right setup because sitting for 8 hours in front of your workspace will result in poor physical health.

-So, in this guide, we will tackle the importance of proper ergonomics, rules of an ergonomic setup, and some practical tips to stay productive and healthy for your home-based work.
+So, in this guide, we will tackle the importance of proper ergonomics, the rules of an ergonomic setup, and some practical tips to stay productive and healthy for your home-based work.

 The Importance of Proper Ergonomics

-With the former, it means “parts or qualities that make a product easy to use” and with the latter, it means the practice or study of working efficiently and safely in the office.
+You may often hear the term ergonomics when buying a product or working at an office.
+With the former, it means “parts or qualities that make a product easy to use.”
+And with the latter, it means the practice or study of working efficiently and safely in the office.

-Here, we will be using the second sense when we mention ergonomics.
+Here, we will be using the second definition when we mention ergonomics.
 Now, to be efficient in the office, it goes without saying that you should feel comfortable and relaxed the entire time you’re working.

 In fact, there have been increased reports of WFH people developing lumbar pain and weight gain, based on the research of the Journal of Occupational and Environmental Medicine.